 The scientists of the Faculty of Science are involved in numerous cross-faculty institutions as well as national and international research projects.
+The scientific performance is visible national and international.
+Five ERC-grant holders and one winner of the Gottfried Wilhelm Leibniz Prize belong to the faculty.
 In many externally funded projects (e.g. by DFG, BMBF, EU and some major business enterprises) both basic and application-oriented issues are addressed.
-The expenditure of funds (excluding expenditure on major equipment) amounts to about 8,05 million euros in 2016.
+The expenditure of funds (excluding expenditure on major equipment) amounts to about 10,2 million euros in 2020 and 10,4 million euros in 2021.

 Some examples for actual activities in the spotlight:

 - Collaborative Research Center "Tailored nonlinear photonics: From fundamental concepts to functional structures" (SFB/TRR 142): Under the auspices of the Paderborn Department of Physics research groups of the University of Paderborn (Physics, Electrical Engineering and Information Technology) and the TU Dortmund University (Physics) work together in the SFB/TRR 142.
 By the combination of Paderborn's expertise in the area of photonic materials, quantum optics, and theory with Dortmund's expertise in the area of nonlinear spectroscopy, an innovative competence center for the study of new information and communication technologies is established.
-The research program of the new SFB/TRR has startet on 1st of April 2014.
-For the first funding period of almost four years the program is furnished with a budget of about ten million euros by the German Research Foundation (DFG).
+The research program of the SFB/TRR started on 1st of April 2014.
+For the first funding period of almost four years the program was furnished with a budget of about ten million euros by the German Research Foundation (DFG).
+On 1 January 2018 the German Research Foundation (DFG) extended the research project with a budget of about 11.5 million euros by four years.
+On 01 January 2022, the 3rd funding phase began.

 - Institute for Lightweight Design with Hybrid Systems (ILH): Lightweight design has a special significance for the conservation of resources in machine, plant and vehicle construction.
 Against this background the Institute of Lightweight Design with Hybrid Systems (ILH) was set up in September 2012.
 At present the institute has eleven full members (seven professors of the Faculty of Mechanical Engineering and four professors of the Faculty of Natural Sciences).
 This allows a holistic view of this lightweight approach and the mapping of the entire process chain of hybrid systems, starting with materials development, based on polymers and metals, continuing with process technologies and simulation techniques and finally ending with aspects of recycling.
 A special attention is paid to the implementation of consistent lightweight design for increasing the energy and resource efficiency.
 Since August 2014 the ILH manages together with other groups of the faculty of mechanical engineering and the faculty of arts and humanities the NRW-Fortschrittskolleg “Leicht – Effizient – Mobil“.
 Within the scope of this project currently eighteen post graduates (eleven funded and seven associated) are working on inter- and transdisciplinary approaches for saving resources and energy and thereby for a sustainable economic development.